-- Conduct stakeholder analyses to understand needs of target audiences, interest in and capacity to engage with the evidence;
+- Conduct stakeholder analyses to understand the needs of target audiences' interest in and capacity to engage with the evidence;

 - Create a KMb engagement plan

 - Review various convening models (such as workshops and communities of practice) and facilitation techniques to support engagement with and dialogue around evidence

 - Determine the various roles of KMb partners and practitioners in enhancing user engagement

 - Select appropriate tools and techniques to evaluate the success of KMb engagement efforts